How to Become a Certified Nurse-Midwife in Oklahoma: Complete 2026 Guide

 • Community health centers serving underserved populations

-• Rural health clinics addressing provider shortages
+• Rural health clinics addressing practitioner shortages

-• Home birth practices emphasizing natural childbirth
+• Home birth practices emphasize natural childbirth

 • Women’s health clinics providing comprehensive care